 In order to ensure continued competence and maintenance of skills, the New York State Office of Alcoholism and Substance Abuse Services (OASAS) requires that your CASAC certificate be renewed every three years.

 Approximately 90 days prior to the expiration date of your credential, the OASAS Credentialing Unit will mail a notice of expiration to your address currently on file.
 The renewal process requires the submission of the completed Renewal Application Packet to the OASAS Credentialing Unit at least 45 days prior to the expiration date of your credential to prevent a lapse in your credentialed status.
-The Renewal Application Packet can be requested by calling the Credentialing Unit at 1-800-482-9564 (Option #1) or by completing the Applications/Materials Order Form.
+The Renewal Application Packet can be requested by calling the Credentialing Unit at 1-800-482-9564 (Option #1).

 Your application will be reviewed within 30 days of receipt by the OASAS Credentialing Unit to ensure that all renewal requirements have been satisfied.